Greater Boston NPHC Chapters

 As President of the Greater Boston National Pan-Hellenic Council, I am proud to welcome you to our virtual home.
 I became a member of the NPHC family by way of the Alpha Phi Alpha Fraternity, Inc. - Zeta Alpha chapter in the spring of 2003 at the University of Missouri-Columbia.
 I'm truly honored for this precious gift of leadership and service and am especially grateful for the executive board members and all chapter delegates.
 In solidarity with the leadership of each affiliate active "Divine Nine" Black Greek Lettered chapter across the metropolitan area, I am committed to providing our members and the community with the utmost service and dedication to our collective principles .
 Where there is unity, there is definitely strength; therefore, it is our goal to unite as one body under the ideals of sisterhood, brotherhood, scholarship, and service to the community.

-I live by the motto "Collaboration over Competition" and will continue to look for the best ways to increase our unity and visibility across the Commonwealth and New England even during these unprecedented times of COVID-19 and social distancing.
+I live by the motto "Collaboration over Competition" and will continue to look for the best ways to increase our unity and visibility across the Commonwealth of Massachusetts, across New England, across the Northeast, and beyond.
 I truly recognize the necessity for the coordination of actions in the dealings of matters of mutual concern and that there are certain areas of action and programming that can best be achieved by a concerted effort of our combined organizations.
-When it comes to our black and brown communities, it is an all hands on deck matter.
+When it comes to our Black and Brown communities, it is an all hands on deck matter.

 Frater Brandon M. Tilghman